 - Comes with exclusive carry case, Steam profile bundle, and virtual keyboard theme

-The hardware is otherwise the same.
-They all come with a custom AMD APU (accelerated processing unit), as well as 16GB of RAM to take on more intensive games (no beefy AAA titles, however).
+The hardware of each version remains the same.
+They all come with a custom AMD APU (accelerated processing unit), as well as 16GB of RAM to take on more high-end games.

 The screen comes in at 7 inches at 1280×800 resolution, slightly bigger than the Switch’s 1280×720 resolution (although the new OLED model will feature a 1920×1080 resolution).
 While the FPS cap isn’t known, the refresh rate maxes it out at 60Hz.